What is Transcranial Magnetic Stimulation?

 Since its inception in 1985, therapeutic interest in Transcranial Magnetic Stimulation has steadily grown.
-Revive Therapeutic Services also provides Transcranial Magnetic Stimulation (TMS) to combat depression.
+Revive Therapeutic Services also provides Transcranial Magnetic Stimulation (TMS) in Providence, Rhode Island to combat depression.

 What is Transcranial Magnetic Stimulation?